Manisha Sharma, Ph.D.

 Sharma’s research examines how perceptions of culture and community are formed, internalized, and acted out within communities, through production and consumption of art and visual culture artifacts.

 -2017 Outstanding Art Educator of the Year in Higher Education, Arizona Art Education Association

 -2014 Outstanding Dissertation Doctoral Research Award, International Society for Education in Art (InSEA)

 -2012 Barkan Dissertation Award, Ohio State University Department of Arts Administration, Education & Policy

 -Elected member to the Council for Policy Studies in Art Education

 -Past Coordinator: Caucus of Social Theory, National Art Education Association

 -Editorial Review board member (peer reviewed): Art Education journal, Visual Arts Research (VAR), Journal of Cultural Research in Art Education (JCREA), Journal of Social Theory in Art Education (JSTAE), Popular Inquiry: The journal of kitsch, camp and mass culture, InSEA i-magazine

-Previous work experience includes teaching art, design and photography in k-12 schools in the United States, Japan and Mexico, and in community, and museum settings.
+Previously, Sharma taught art, design and photography in K-12 schools in the United States, Japan and Mexico, as well as in community, and museum settings.